 Duties/Responsibilities of the Authors

-Authors must present accurate original research work followed by objective discussion bringing out significance.
-The paper should brought out details of the available literature and references.
-Further all the authors must have significantly contributed to the research.
-Inaccurate statement constitutes unethical behavior and is unacceptable.
-Authors must ensure that the submitted work is original and has not been published elsewhere, and if the authors have used the work of others the same has been appropriately cited or quoted.
-Authors must follow Applicable copyright laws and conventions .Permission must be sought for Copyright materials snd reproduced only with permission and acknowledgement of source .
-Authors must ensure that submitted article is not sent out to other journal.
-Submitting the same Ms to more than one journal concurrently constitutes unethical practice and is not acceptable .
+Authors are required to present an accurate account of the original research work and also an objective discussion of its significance.
+The paper should contain sufficient details of the literature and references.
+It is expected that all the authors have significantly contributed to the research.
+Fraudulent and knowingly made inaccurate statement constitutes unethical behavior and would be unacceptable.
+Authors are required to ensure that the submitted work is original and has not been published elsewhere, and if the authors have used the work of others the same has been appropriately cited or quoted.
+Applicable copyright laws and conventions are required to be followed.
+Copyright materials should be reproduced only with permission and due acknowledgement.
+Authors are not expected to submit manuscripts describing essentially the same research in more than one journal.
+Submitting the same manuscript to more than one journal concurrently would constitute unethical practice and would be unacceptable.
 Proper acknowledgement of the work of others must always be made.
 Authorship should be limited to those who have made a significant contribution to the paper which is submitted for publication.
-Other persons who have contributed in certain substantive aspects in the development of the paper should be acknowledged.
-The corresponding author must endure that all co-authors are included in the paper, and that the latter have seen and approved the final version of the paper before submission for publication.
-All sources of financial support should also be stated.
-Upon discovery of any significant error in the published work, it is the responsibility of the authors to promptly notify the editors and cooperate in the retraction or correction of the paper
+All those who have made significant contributions should be listed as co-authors.
+Others who have participated in certain substantive aspects in the development of the paper should also be acknowledged.
+The corresponding author is required to ensure that all co-authors are included in the paper, and that the co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+All sources of financial support should also be disclosed.
+Upon discovery of any significant error in the published work, it is the responsibility of the authors to promptly notify the editors and cooperate in the retraction or correction of the paper.

-Peer Review Policy for the South Asian Journal of Social Sciences and Humanities
+Peer Review Policy for the Indian Indian Journal of Extension System (JES)

 The practice of peer review is to ensure that only good science is published.
 It is an objective process at the heart of good scholarly publishing and is carried out by all reputable scientific journals.
-Our reviewers therefore play a vital role in maintaining the high standards of the South Asian Journal of Social Sciences and Humanities and all manuscripts are peer reviewed following the procedure outlined below.
+Our reviewers therefore play a vital role in maintaining the high standards of the Indian Journal of Extension System (JES) and all manuscripts are peer reviewed following the procedure outlined below.

 Initial manuscript evaluation